pivlab/pivlab.org/team/index.md

 {% include section.html dark=true %}

-{:refdef: class="center"}
 ### We are hiring!
-{: refdef}
+{:.center}

-We're currently hiring for several positions, and we encourage all individuals from diverse backgrounds to apply.
+We're currently hiring for several positions.
 **Join us** and become part of our team.

 {%